ssms-project/SSMS/README.md

 # Download SQL Server Management Studio (SSMS)

-SQL Server Management Studio is a comprehensive solution designed for database administration and development.
-Whether you are a database administrator (DBA), application developer, or business analyst, SQL Management Studio provides all the essential tools to enhance your productivity.
-This powerful and user-friendly environment integrates various utilities for managing databases, performing data manipulation, and executing complex tasks efficiently.
-With features such as database migration, comparison, extraction, and data import/export, SQL Management Studio is an indispensable tool for anyone working with SQL Server.

 - [Download SQL Server Management Studio](#download-sql-server-management-studio)
 - [Install SQL Server Management Studio](#install-sql-server-management-studio)
 - [Getting Started](#getting-started)